svilupp/svilupp.github.io/scratchpad/hidden_costs_of_local_models.md

-@def title = "The Hidden Cost of Locally-Hosted Models: A Case Study"
+@def title = "The Hidden Cost of locally hosted Models: A Case Study"
 @def published = "20 April 2024"
 @def drafted = "20 April 2024"
 @def tags = ["julia","generative-AI","genAI"]

 # TL;DR
+locally hosted AI models may appear free, but they cost you valuable time—over 10 hours a year in our case study.
+Switch to a commercial API like Groq to save time, boost productivity, and gain nearly three extra days of coding annually for a dollar!

 \toc

 ## Would You Pay a Dollar to Buy 3 Extra Days This Year?

 Imagine you could buy time.
 Not in a metaphorical sense, but literally reclaim hours of your life lost to waiting.
-For those of us using locally-hosted models for ad-hoc productivity tasks like coding assistance, this isn't just a daydream—it's a decision we face every day.
+For those of us using locally hosted models for ad-hoc productivity tasks like coding assistance, this isn't just a daydream—it's a decision we face every day.

 ## Appreciating the Open-Source AI Ecosystem